AdguardTeam/LegalDocs/adguardpartner.com/terms-and-conditions.html.md

 - (n) You will not use another person’s email address or impersonate another person or a representative of another company when registering your Affiliate Account.
 - (o) You will not create Affiliate Accounts by automated means or under false pretenses.
 - (p) You will not violate the copyright and other intellectual property rights of AdGuard or third parties.
-- (q) You will not use the AdGuard brand name, or any similar spellings, in domain names, store names, or business names.
-Additionally, you will not use graphics, layouts, color schemes, or visual elements on your websites or promotional materials that may mislead visitors into believing they are visiting or interacting with an official AdGuard website or property.
-All promotional materials must clearly indicate that you are not AdGuard itself or an official representative of AdGuard.
+- (q) You will not use the AdGuard brand name, trademarks, or any confusingly similar variations or misspellings, in domain names, social media profile names (e.g., “AdGuard Deals” on Twitter), or as the title of any paid search ad.
+Additionally, you will not use graphics, layouts, color schemes, or visual elements on your websites, social media pages, or promotional materials that mimic AdGuard’s official branding or may otherwise mislead visitors into believing they are interacting with an official AdGuard property.
+All affiliate-run properties must be clearly identifiable as third-party promotional sites.
+For guidance on proper brand usage, refer to AdGuard’s official brand guidelines or media kit.
 - (r) You will not process personal data of users referred by you in violation of applicable personal data protection laws and regulations.
 - (s) You are not a person, and you are not acting on behalf of any person or entity to whom provision of the Account or the Websites is prohibited by the export control laws, rules, regulations, restrictions, and national security controls of the European Union, the United States, and other applicable foreign agencies.
+- (t) You will provide and maintain accurate and truthful information during the registration process and for the duration of your participation in the Affiliate Program.
+Using a false identity, fraudulent information, or misrepresenting your promotional methods is grounds for immediate termination.
+- (u) You will respond promptly, truthfully, and completely to any inquiries from AdGuard regarding your traffic sources, promotional methods, or compliance with these Terms within three (3) business days, unless a shorter period is reasonably required due to urgency.
+Failure to respond to compliance inquiries may result in the suspension of your Affiliate Account and withholding of payments pending investigation.
+- (v) Affiliate account integrity: Unless expressly permitted in writing by AdGuard, you may maintain only one Affiliate Account.
+Transferring, selling, or assigning your Affiliate Account is prohibited.
 <!-- CROWDIN KEY SPLIT MARKER  -->
 ## 7. Rules of participation in the Affiliate Program

 Please read this section carefully before using your Affiliate Account and the Affiliate Website.

-Any of your activities in the Affiliate Program that require approval, that are conducted without AdGuard’s approval or in violation of the terms of approval, and any of your activities in the Affiliate Program that are considered prohibited activities, violate these Terms and may result in, among other things, the temporary or permanent blocking of the balance of your Affiliate Account, the suspension or termination of your rights to use your Affiliate Account and the Affiliate Website, and the suspension or termination of your participation in the Affiliate Program.
+Any violation of these rules constitutes a material breach of these Terms and may result in, among other things, the temporary or permanent blocking of the balance of your Affiliate Account, forfeiture of commissions, and immediate termination of your participation in the Affiliate Program.

+### (1) Fundamental obligations

+- (a) Clear affiliate disclosure: You must prominently and clearly disclose your affiliate relationship with AdGuard wherever you post an affiliate link.
+This disclosure must be in line with the Federal Trade Commission (FTC) Endorsement Guides and any other applicable laws.
+It must inform users that you may earn a commission if they make a purchase through your links.
+An example of an acceptable disclosure is: “As an AdGuard Affiliate, I earn from qualifying purchases.”
+- (b) Truthful marketing and no false claims: All statements you make about AdGuard products must be truthful, accurate, and substantiated.
+You shall not make inflated, false, or misleading claims about the features, benefits, or performance of the Software.
+Any endorsements or testimonials must reflect real experiences.
+- (c) Accurate and updated promotional content: You are responsible for ensuring all promotional materials you use, including coupon codes, discounts, pricing, and product information, are accurate and up-to-date.
+Outdated offers or misleading information must be promptly removed or corrected to avoid customer confusion.
+- (d) Third-party intellectual property warranty: You represent and warrant that you have all sufficient rights and permissions to display all content (including text, images, videos, and logos) on your Affiliate Sites, and that your participation in this Program will not infringe upon the intellectual property rights of any third party.
+You agree to indemnify AdGuard from any claims arising from a breach of this warranty.
+- (e) Email newsletter compliance (if approved): Each email must include a functional unsubscribe link, a valid physical mailing address, accurate sender and subject information, and be sent only to recipients who have provided the required consent.
+Unsolicited bulk email is prohibited.
+You must comply with all applicable laws (including CAN-SPAM, ePrivacy, and CASL).
+- (f) Original content creation: You must create original, value-adding promotional content.
+Plagiarism, scraping, or the use of automated tools, including AI-powered rewriting tools, to repurpose existing content (“spun content”) derived from AdGuard properties or from other affiliates is strictly prohibited.

-### (1) Allowed activities
+### (2) Allowed activities

 The following types of activities do not require prior approval by AdGuard: